jwaterson/Object-Oriented-Programming-Feefo/README.md

 ### Standardizing Job Titles process ###

-Given a standardized job titles list of "Architect", "Software engineer", "Quantity surveyor", and "Accountant", returns the standardized result for the input based upon which of the titles best matches it.
+Given a String input, finds which element of a list of standardized job titles ("Architect", "Software engineer", "Quantity surveyor", and "Accountant") best matches the input and returns the best match from the list of standardized job titles.

 | input              |     | standardized        |
 |--------------------|-----|---------------------|